-I keep my ironing blanket in the laundry room and use the top of my clothes dryer as my ironing surface.
+Even if you have an ironing board, there are times you don't want to set it up for just a quick touch up of a collar or when working on a craft project.
+Keep an ironing blanket in the laundry room and use the top of the clothes dryer as an ironing surface.
 The ironing blanket protects the surface of the dryer, the metal surface is firm and the height is just right for easy ironing.

 I can't promise you a crisp, freshly starched look to your clothes without the use of an iron, but there are ways to reduce wrinkles on clothes without an iron or ironing board.

 Start by removing clothes from the dryer while they are slightly damp.
 Immediately hang them up to air dry.
 By smoothing the seams and fabrics while they are hanging, gravity will pull out some of the wrinkles.
 If the clothes should be folded, do that as soon as they are dry.
 Even gently placing them in a laundry basket and leaving them for several days will result in wrinkles.

 Try not to cram clothes together in closets and dresser drawers.
 When clothes are crammed tightly together, the weight "irons" in the wrinkles.
 Get rid of unworn garments or look for creative storage space under beds or on top of cabinets to store extra or out-of-season items.